 sovereignty lasted roughly 60 years before the city was once again under

 Portuguese rule.
-Portugal ceded Tangier to the British in 1661/1071
+Portugal ceded Tangier to the English in 1661/1071

 when the city came under Spanish control through the Treaty of

-Spanish authority and the rest of the country under the French.
-The
+Spanish authority and the rest of the country under the French, but competition for influence in Tangier and the rest of northern Morocco continued The

 the First World War, to settle disputes over control over this